 Authenticity and integrity are two of my highly regarded qualities which I hope to project through my work, work ethics and personal interactions with pets and people.
 You can always expect me to be honest, caring, and transparent.

-Yes, most cats are comfortable with the drug-free teeth cleaning process.
+Yes, most cats are comfortable with teeth cleaning process.
 The initial one-on-one behavioral examination will determine whether your cat is a candidate for this procedure.

 Q: What if my dog or cat has a loose tooth?